awsdocs/amazon-route53-docs/doc_source/firewall-resolver-query-logs-configuring.md

 1. In the Region selector, choose the AWS Region where you want to create the query logging configuration\.

-   This must be the same Region where you created the VPCs that that are associated with DNS Firewall that you want to log queries for\.
+   This must be the same Region where you created the VPCs that are associated with DNS Firewall that you want to log queries for\.
 If you have VPCs in multiple Regions, you must create at least one query logging configuration for each Region\.

 1. Choose **Configure query logging**\.